 To this day, many artisan workshops survive in the least-touristy Venice: small shops where you can barely move among hundreds of tools, jars and machines whose function is as mysterious as their age, and whose caretakers descend from that very “working-class aristocracy” of the past!

-Let us then go and meet the Venetian artisans: together we can visit an original furnace to learn what made Murano glass so special, or maybe get lost among the ancient looms where brocades are still woven in gold and silver “middle-age-style”.
+Let us then go and discover with a Local tour guide in Venice, meeting the Venetian artisans in one of the most popular Venice private e personalized tours: together we can visit an original furnace to learn what made Murano glass so special, or maybe get lost among the ancient looms where brocades are still woven in gold and silver “middle-age-style”.
 We will have a look up-close at the creations of the last smithies, gilders, decorators, framers, jewelers, bead-stringers and mask-makers of Venice, or maybe visit a wonderful mosaic workshop or a lace atelier!
 It will be as if we had returned to the Venice of 500 years ago, the one you only read about in books… Most importantly, we will discover a whole new world, made of expert gestures and family secrets, that have been handed down from generation to generation… all the way to us!

 Metal work www.valese.it

 Hand-embroidered laces www.dallalidia.com

 Duration: From 2h to 6h, according to your needs.

 Price: 1-4 people: 120€ (2h tour), 180€ (3h tour), 240€ (4h tour), 360€ (6h tour).